 You’re hearing more and more about Azure Stack.
-As a developer, the release of this long-awaited platform will present new opportunities and place a premium on Azure development skills.
+As a developer, the release of this long-awaited platform now presents new opportunities and places a premium on Azure development skills.

 A highly ambitious project from Microsoft, Azure Stack brings many features of the Azure cloud platform right into your data center.
-Built from the same bits used to create the Azure public cloud, Azure Stack is in its third, and, most likely, final technical preview.
-Public release should be later this year.
+Built from the same bits used to create the Azure public cloud, Azure Stack is now in GA (General Availability).

 The ability to create a service or application that can run on-premises or in the cloud, on a unified development platform, will be appealing to you, your development team and especially your employer.
 For example, you might develop and test an enterprise-level patient tracking application leveraging the Dev/Test platform in the Azure public cloud, but deploy it on-premises to Azure Stack to meet specific regulatory requirements.
 The same tools and code are used across both domains.
 Later, if you were to redeploy this application to the public cloud, you can leverage the same automation and DevOps processes, without making changes to the code!
 Figure 1 below depicts the tight integration between Azure and Azure Stack.